Realistic multi-environment pedestrian simulation software

 PTV Viswalk, the microscopic pedestrian simulation software, depicts pedestrians and their interaction with each other.
 The software enables urban and traffic planners, fire safety officers, and managers of railway stations, airports, and event venues to effectively model and solve pedestrian interaction challenges.
 Among other things, they can use the software to check passage widths, sizes of waiting areas, travel and waiting times, and ensure safety and comfort.

-The PTV Mobility Release 2023 is available now!
+This year’s Mobility Tech Update is available now!

 Customers who are satisfied with PTV Viswalk